Access from Stewart Creek carpark: 5-6 hr return (16 km)

 You can mountain bike these tracks but on many sections you will have to dismount and push your bike.

-On reaching the ridge, a sign points to the Isthmus Peak track on the right, and on the left, the ridge track to the conservation area.
-The track along the tops traverses a number of unnamed peaks.
+On reaching the ridge, a sign points to the Isthmus Peak track on the right, and on the left, the Glen Dene Ridge track takes you into the conservation area.
+The Glen Dene Tramping track along the tops traverses a number of unnamed peaks.

 Stewart Creek carpark is off SH6, north of Lake Hāwea township and 30 minutes drive from Wanaka.